asimondev/oracle-scripts/README.md

     export TMPDIR=/tmp
     umask 022

 The recommended way is to use different groups for oracle user.
-But some DBAs prefer to use oinstall & dba or just dba group.
+But some DBAs prefer to use *oinstall* and *dba* groups only or just *dba* group.
 Use the option **-g** in such a case.
-If you have some specific groups, you should choose *custom* group option and modify this **install_base.sh** script.
+If you have some specific groups, you should choose *custom* group option and modify the **install_base.sh** script.

+You can see your current UNIX groups using **id** LINUX command.
+If you want to clone the existing $ORACLE_HOME, you should check the file *$ORACLE_HOME/rdbms/lib/config.c* for the used groups.

 The first Oracle database installation on the server does not have */etc/oraInst.loc* file.
 In this case you should use **-v** option to set the Oracle Inventory directory.